Introduction

 Main readings

-- Michaillat (2012) – This paper establishes that usual matching models do not have job rationing and develops a matching model with job rationing.
+• Michaillat (2012) – This paper first establishes that the DMP model does not have job rationing and then develops a matching model with job rationing.
+The job-rationing model departs from the DMP model by assuming that the production has diminishing returns to labor instead of constant returns to labor, and that the real wage is given by a rigid wage norm instead of Nash bargaining.
 In that model unemployment can be decomposed into rationing and frictional components.
 In recessions, the rationing component is large while the frictional component is small.

 Additional readings